 When the words refer to a group of individuals or a class of persons, no member of that group or class can sue under he can prove that the words could reasonably be considered to be referring to him.
 Thus, if a man wrote that all lawyers were thieves, no particular lawyer could sue him under there was something to point to her particular individual.

-For example in a leading case - The appellant was the member of a party, the membership of which was about two thousand, out of which twenty-four members including the plaintiff were in England, The respondents published a statement of the party as a whole.
+For example in a leading case: The appellant was a member of a party, the membership of which was about two thousand, out of which twenty-four members including the plaintiff were in England, The respondents published a statement of the party as a whole.
 Some of the appellant's friends considered the article to be referring to him.
-If was, however, held that since the article referred to such a big class, most of the members of which were resident abroad, it could not reasonably be considered to be referring to the appellant and the respondents were not liable.
+It was, however, held that since the article referred to such a big class, most of the members of which were resident abroad, it could not reasonably be considered to be referring to the appellant and the respondents were not liable.

 Defenses to defamation

 The defenses to an action for defamation are

 - Justification or truth

 - Privilege, which may be either absolute or qualified